isabella232/primetime.en/help/programming/tvsdk-3.0-for-android/android-3.0-content-playback-options-android2/ui-configure/android-3.0-ui-seek-scrub-bar-display.md

    void seek(long position) throws MediaPlayerException;
    ```

-   You can seek only in the asset’s seekable duration.
+   You can seek only in the asset's seekable duration.
 For video on demand, that is from 0 through the asset's duration.

    >[!TIP]
    >